Kelvin-Al/KelvinAl.github.io/_pages/about.md

 I am a Ph.D. student in the Department of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST).
 I received my Bachelor of Science degree in Biostatistics from the School of Mathematical Sciences at Peking University in 2026.

-My research is broadly motivated by **AI for Science**.
-Within this theme, I am particularly interested in **optimization**, **large language models**, and **statistical learning**.
+I am interested in **optimization**, **large language models**, and **statistical learning**.
+Also, **AI for science** aligns with my academic taste.
 I have a strong preference for research with clear mathematical theory and interpretability, rather than purely observational findings.

 I have a solid foundation in **statistics**, **computer science**, and **mathematics**, which enables me to engage in professional discussions and research across these areas.
 I am very open to related research directions and welcome opportunities for collaboration.